Skip to main content

 Shared infrastructure for AI measurement.

-A textbook, a course, a competition, and software, each reinforcing the others.
+Education, open software and data, a public competition, and a workshop — each reinforcing the others.

 Competition